-Italia markets close in 25 minutes
+Italia markets open in 7 hours 10 minutes

 • Dow Jones